tomasvn/til/README.md

-# til
+# TIL - Today I Learned

-Today I learned
+Is a collection of learning notes, resources etc.